websauna/websauna/docs/source/glossary.rst

     Celery
       Celery a task queue for Python with focus on real-time processing, while also supporting task scheduling. `More info <http://celery.readthedocs.org/>`__.

+    development
+        Development is the stage of the deployment when the developer is locally working on the code on a local machine.
+See :ref:`development.ini`.

     duplicity
         Duplicity backs directories by producing encrypted tar-format volumes and uploading them to a remote or local file server.
 Because duplicity uses librsync, the incremental archives are space efficient and only record the parts of files that have changed since the last backup.
 Because duplicity uses GnuPG to encrypt and/or sign these archives, they will be safe from spying and/or modification by the server. `More info <http://duplicity.nongnu.org/>`__.